01mf02/jq-lang-spec/icfp.typ

 On the semantics side, we gave formal semantics based on MIR.
 First, we defined values and basic operations on them.
-Then, we used this to define the semantics of jq programs, by specifying the outcome of the execution of a jq program.
+Then, we used this to define the semantics of jq programs, by specifying how to compile a jq program to a lambda term.
 A large part of this was dedicated to the evaluation of updates:
 In particular, we showed a new approach to evaluate updates.
 This approach, unlike the approach implemented in jq,